anthonykava/careerfair/README.md

-# careerfair: a Cyber Security / Digital Forensics Exercise
+# careerfair: Cyber Security / Digital Forensics Exercise

 This PHP-based website was built to provide 5th graders (and other students) with a hands-on Cyber Security / Digital Forensics exercise compatible with their school Chromebooks.
 Built and tested with Chrome and Chromium.
 Should work from any platform that can run either browser with JavaScript enabled.